qdmr - A Code-plug programming tool for DMR radios

 The aim of the qdmr project is to overcome these shortcomings of typical CPSs.
 It has a reduced feature set, only supporting those options necessary of amateur radio usage.
 It tries to be user-friendly by finding repeaters nearby and importing their input and output frequencies.
 Moreover, it does not store the final code-plug in a device-specific binary format, but in a human-readable text file that is device independent and can therefore be shared across multiple device and even across vendors.

 This project is derived from work by Serge KK6ABQ, who reverse-engineered the code-plug formats and communication protocols of cheap Chinese DMR radios.
 Being an interactive application, I had to rework some of Serges code.
-Since I only own two DMR radios a Radioddity/Baofeng RD-5R and a Retevis RT3S, only a few radios are supported right now (see below).
+Since I only own three DMR radios a Radioddity/Baofeng RD-5R, a Retevis RT3S and an AnyTone AT-D878UV, only a few radios are supported right now (see below).
 Serges dmrconfig application supports much more.

 Although only few radios are currently supported, there are a lot of radios that are basically identical to those supported.
 To this end, support for those radios can be added quiet easily, once I get my hands on those radios or I find someone who is willing to test the implementation.